Naked Bottomless Portafilter Featured

 Solution: The only real solution here is either you pull 2 shots of espresso separately or use a spouted portafilter.
 I don’t recommend splitting a double shot after extraction as it would just ruin the crema.

 Personally, I think the benefits outweigh the drawbacks and so I highly recommend that you invest in a bottomless portafilter.
-So give it a chance and judge how it improves your espresso shots afterward.
-It just might surprise you.
+So give it a try and judge how it improves your espresso shots.

 Similar Posts